JoaoLopesF/SerialDebug/README.md

 debugAddGlobalInt("mIntArray[4]", &mIntArray[4]);

 ```

-In future, we can have a converter that read code and generate this entries.
+Note: Has a converter to do it for You: [SerialDebugConverter](https://github.com/JoaoLopesF/SerialDebugConverter)

 And for __watches__ (not for low memory boards, as UNO):